© Tony Cearns. North Dakota, USA.

 Some of the most meaningful photos we keep, come from apparently inconsequential, unplanned, quite ‘ordinary’ moments.
 Perhaps this is why they can be so special.

-I write about photography too.
-My background is in philosophy, and I'm drawn to the harder questions — what a photograph actually does, what it shows that cannot quite be said and why that is so.
-I know that interests some people and puts others off entirely, and I'm comfortable with both.
+I write about photography too, and my background in philosophy means I tend toward the harder questions - what images show that cannot be said, why certain photographs stop us.
+I know that interests some people and puts others off entirely, and I’m comfortable with both.